silverbulletmd/silverbullet/libraries/Library/Std/APIs/Widget.md

 #meta/api

 This implements the widget API.
 For a Lua Directive to be rendered as a widget, you need to return it via `widget.new`.
+Consider using [[^Library/Std/APIs/DOM]] to construct these.

 ```space-lua
 -- priority: 50